npm/npm/README.md

 `npm publish`

-\* in package.json remember to change the node version to something like '>=0.3.5' with your version
+\* In package.json, remember to change the node version (to something like '>=0.3.5') along with your version.

 ## How to add dependencies to your package.json file?

-package.json meant to be edited manually. see `npm help json` for help about package.json.
+package.json is meant to be edited manually.
+See `npm help json` for help about package.json.

 you may also: `cd` into your project folder and execute: